plabanowksi/movieReviewBlog/README.md

     ```
 4. Create new database:
     You can do it by localhost/phpmyadmin in XAMPP <br>
-    I prefer using DBeaver for it, all u have to do is turn on your XAMPP and create new connection + create new database <br>
+    I prefer using DBeaver for it, all you have to do is turn on your XAMPP and create new connection + create new database <br>
     After creating new database, set name 'db_movies' or what ever you like, but then change database name in '.env' (DATABASE_URL and in DATABASE_NAME)<br>
     Now we can execute command that will fill our database with basic data
     ```